edmond-b/edmond-b/README.md

 ### Flexability

 At Makers Academy a large part of the cericulum was focused on working with other developers.
+This includeed working with an Agile workflow and also using pair programming when possible.

 ### Comunication